 People who take Lunesta are often using the drug to help them sleep.
 When a person becomes dependent on a drug to help them sleep, they may develop a psychological attachment to the drug, becoming reliant on the sensation of calmness it provides.

 Excessive doses of Lunesta can also cause euphoric effects – i.e. a drug high.
-This can be addictive for people with a previous history of substance abuse.
+This can be addictive for people with a previous history of substance use.

 Lunesta Dependence And Withdrawal

-Long-term use or abuse of Lunesta may cause physical dependence on the drug, which can trigger withdrawal effects with reduced or stopped use.
+Long-term use or use of Lunesta may cause physical dependence on the drug, which can trigger withdrawal effects with reduced or stopped use.

 Withdrawal is most common among people who have taken moderate to high doses for more than a few months.
 These can begin very shortly after trying to stop or lessen the dosage someone is taking.